Value-added tax: United States

+Puerto Rico replaced its 6% sales tax with a 10.5% VAT beginning 1 April 2016, leaving in place its 1% municipal sales and use tax.
+Materials imported for manufacturing are exempt.

 Discussions about a federal VAT

 Former 2020 Democratic presidential candidate Andrew Yang advocated for a national VAT in order to pay for his universal basic income proposal.
 A national subtraction-method VAT, often referred to as a "flat tax", has been repeatedly proposed as a replacement of the corporate income tax.

 A border-adjustment tax (BAT) was proposed by the Republican Party in 2016.

 Vietnam

 All organizations and individuals producing and trading VAT taxable goods and services pay VAT, regardless of whether they have Vietnam-resident establishments.

 Vietnam has three VAT rates: 0 percent, 5 percent and 10 percent.
 10 percent is the standard rate.

 A variety of goods and service transactions qualify for VAT exemption.